Child & Adolescent Psychiatry Training Sites

 SCH Autism Center

-The Seattle Children’s Autism Center is a multidisciplinary outpatient diagnostic and treatment clinic for children with autism spectrum disorder (ASD), comprised of developmental pediatricians, child psychiatrists, pediatric neurologists, psychologists, nurse practitioners, and speech-language pathologists.
+The Seattle Children's Autism Center is a multidisciplinary outpatient diagnostic and treatment clinic for children with autism spectrum disorder (ASD) and/or neurodevelopmental disorders, comprised of developmental pediatricians, child psychiatrists, pediatric neurologists, psychologists, nurse practitioners, and speech-language pathologists.
 It is one of our busiest clinical sites, serving over 2,500 children and families each year.
-The Autism Center offers diagnostic testing for ASDs using standardized assessment methods, treatment for co-morbid psychiatric conditions and disruptive behaviors using both psychopharmacological and behavioral approaches, treatment of co-morbid medical/neurological conditions, social skills group treatment programs, and school consultation.
+The Autism Center offers diagnostic testing for ASDs using standardized assessment methods, treatment for co-morbid psychiatric conditions and disruptive behaviors using both psychopharmacological and behavioral approaches, treatment of co-morbid medical/neurological conditions, individual and group based cognitive behavior therapy programs, and school consultation.
 There is also an adult transitional program for helping individuals with ASD make the transition to adulthood, as well as a dedicated Family Resources staff providing education, individual and group support.